-The Midrash continues with further parallels, based upon a play on words in the description of the hyrax bringing up its cud:
+The Midrash continues with further parallels, based on plays-upon-words in the description of the hyrax bringing up its cud:

-Another explanation:... "the hyrax" is Media, "for it raises up the cud" - that it [raised up its voice in] praise of the Holy One, as it says, "So says Cyrus, king of Persia" (Ezra 1:2)...
+Another explanation: ..."the hyrax" is Media, "for it raises up the cud" - that it [raised its voice in] praise of the Holy One, as it says, "So says Cyrus, king of Persia" (Ezra 1:2)...

-Another explanation:... "the hyrax" is Media, "for it brings up its cud" - that it 'brought up' Mordekhai, as it says, "And Mordekhai sat at the gate of the king" (Est. 2:21)....
+Another explanation: ... "the hyrax" is Media, "for it brings up its cud" - that it 'brought up' Mordecai, as it says, "And Mordecai sat at the gate of the king" (Esther 2:21)....

-Another explanation:... "the hyrax" is Media, "for it brings up the cud (gera)" - that it dragged (megarer) another kingdom after it (i.e. Greece).
-(Vayikra Rabba ibid.)
+Another explanation: ... "the hyrax" is Media, "for it brings up the cud (gerah)" - that it dragged (megarer) another kingdom after it (i.e. Greece).
+(Midrash Vayikra Rabbah ibid.)

-Similar such parallels were drawn in other midrashic texts.59 Later scholars sought to find further grounds for the hyrax to symbolize Persia/Media; one suggestion is that one of the major cities of the Median Empire was Isfahan, which is etymologically similar to shafan.60
+Similar such parallels were drawn in other Midrashic texts.55 Later scholars sought to find further grounds for the hyrax to symbolize Persia/Media.
+It was pointed out that one of the major cities of the Median empire was Isfahan, which is etymologically similar to shafan.56